tbrowder/Date-Utils/README.md

         },
     ];

-For example, given a calendar week that starts on Sunday (Date dow 7) and the first day of the month is a Date dow of 2 (Tuesday), we can find the existing position (`$Csd=7` and `$dow=2`).
-Using the hash we get the value of `%calweeks{$Csd}{$dow}=5` which is the number of days remaining in that first week.
+For example, given a calendar week that starts on Sunday (Date dow 7) and the first day of the month is a Date dow of 2 (Tuesday), using the hash we get the value of `%calweeks<7><2>=5` which is the number of days remaining in that first week.

-Then subtract that number from the `Date.days-in-month` to get the number of days left in the month.
+Subtracting that number from the `Date.days-in-month` yields the number of days left in the month.
 Those remaining days divided by seven (and rounded up) yield the remaining weeks so we have our desired number as the sum of the two.

 AUTHOR
 ======